Elsie Jury

 Elsie McLeod Murray Jury (11 October 1910 – 31 March 1993) was a Canadian archaeologist and historian known for her pioneering work on the historical archaeology of Ontario, especially her work on the excavations at Sainte-Marie among the Hurons.
 She worked with her husband playing a key role in establishing the Fanshawe Pioneer Village and Museum of Ontario Archaeology.
-She is buried in the First Lobo Baptist Cemetery, in Lobo, Ontario.

 Education and early career

-Mary Alice McLeod Murray, who went by the first name Elsie, was born in Perth, Ontario in 1910.
+Mary Alice McLeod Murray, who went by the first name Elsie, was born in Perth, Ontario, in 1910.
 Of Scottish and Irish descent, her father was David Cameron Murray (1873–1938), a doctor, and her mother was Lucy L. Robinson.
 The family later relocated from Perth to Toronto, where Elsie attended the Riverdale Collegiate Institute.
 She studied at the University of Toronto, obtaining an undergraduate degree in history and English in 1933, and Columbia University, graduating with an MA in history in 1935.
 Her Master's thesis was on the Scottish settlers of Perth County.

 After graduating from Columbia, Jury returned to Toronto to work for the Toronto Public Library, at the same time studying for a degree in library science from the University of Toronto, which she completed in 1938.
 Her first publications, published in 1940 and 1942 in the Ontario Library Review, were based on research that completed at the Toronto Public Library.

 In 1942, Jury moved to London, Ontario, to take a position at the library of the University of Western Ontario under Fred Landon, whom she had met earlier through the Ontario Historical Society.
 She undertook research and wrote articles published in the Ontario Library Review, Library Journal, School, Food for Thought and two publications of the Ontario Historical Society.
 She also published in two periodicals started by Landon, Western Ontario Historical Notes and Western Ontario Historical Nuggets.
 From 1942 until 1947, she wrote articles for several newspapers, including the London Free Press.
 She also worked with J. J. Talman, a historian and fellow librarian at Western, on a re-edition of a novel by Anna Brownell Jameson, published in 1838 as Winter Studies and Summer Rambles in Canada.